-This report has been prepared by members of the Audit Committee of the Board of Directors who served on the Audit Committee at the end of fiscal 2010.
-The Board of Directors determined that each committee member qualified as an "audit committee financial expert" for purposes of the rules and regulations of the SEC.
+This report has been prepared by members of the Audit Committee of the Board of Directors who served on the Audit Committee at the end of fiscal 2012.
+The Board of Directors determined that each Audit Committee member qualified as an "audit committee financial expert" for purposes of the rules and regulations of the SEC.
 The Board of Directors also determined that during their period of service on the Audit Committee, each member satisfied the independence requirements of applicable federal laws and the Listing Rules of NASDAQ.

-The purpose of the Audit Committee is to assist the Board in overseeing and monitoring (i) the integrity of the Company's financial statements, (ii) the performance of the Company's internal audit function, (iii) the performance of the Company's Independent Registered Public Accounting Firm, (iv) the qualifications and independence of the Company's Independent Registered Public Accounting Firm, and (v) the Company's compliance with legal and regulatory requirements.
+The purpose of the Audit Committee is to assist the Board of Directors in overseeing and monitoring (i) the integrity of our financial statements, (ii) the performance of our internal audit function, (iii) the performance of our Independent Registered Public Accounting Firm, (iv) the qualifications and independence of our Independent Registered Public Accounting Firm, and (v) our compliance with legal and regulatory requirements.

-The Audit Committee has reviewed and discussed the Company's audited financial statements with the Company's management, which has primary responsibility for such financial statements.
-PricewaterhouseCoopers LLP ("PwC"), the Company's Independent Registered Public Accounting Firm for fiscal 2010, has expressed in the Company's Annual Report on Form 10-K its opinion as to the conformity of the Company's consolidated financial statements with accounting principles generally accepted in the United States.
+The Audit Committee has reviewed and discussed our audited financial statements with our management, which has primary responsibility for such financial statements.
+PwC, our Independent Registered Public Accounting Firm for fiscal 2012, has expressed in our Annual Report on Form 10-K its opinion as to the conformity of our consolidated financial statements with accounting principles generally accepted in the United States.
 The Audit Committee has discussed with PwC the matters that are required to be discussed by Statement on Auditing Standards No. 61, as amended (Public Company Accounting Oversight Board, Professional Standards, Volume 1, AU Section 380).
 PwC has provided to the Audit Committee the written disclosures and the letter required by applicable requirements of the Public Accounting Oversight Board, and the Audit Committee discussed with PwC its independence.
-The Audit Committee also concluded that PwC's provision of non-audit services to the Company, as described above, is compatible with PwC's independence.
+The Audit Committee also concluded that PwC's provision of non-audit services to us, as described above, is compatible with PwC's independence.

-On the basis of the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that they approve the inclusion of the Company's audited consolidated financial statements in the Company's Annual Report on Form 10-K for fiscal 2010; appointed PwC as the Independent Registered Public Accounting Firm of the Company for the Company's fiscal year ending September 1, 2011, and approved and authorized PwC to carry out and perform certain specified non-audit services for the Company in fiscal 2011.
+On the basis of the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that they approve the inclusion of our audited consolidated financial statements in our Annual Report on Form 10-K for fiscal 2012; appointed PwC as our Independent Registered Public Accounting Firm for the fiscal year ending August 29, 2013, and approved and authorized PwC to carry out and perform certain specified non-audit services for us in fiscal 2013.

-While the Audit Committee has performed the above functions, management, and not the Audit Committee, has the primary responsibility for (i) preparing the Company's consolidated financial statements and for the reporting process in general, and (ii) establishing and maintaining internal controls.
-Similarly, it is the responsibility of the Independent Registered Public Accounting Firm, and not the Audit Committee, to conduct the audit of the Company's consolidated financial statements and express an opinion as to the conformity of the financial statements with accounting principles generally accepted in the United States.
+While the Audit Committee has performed the above functions, management, and not the Audit Committee, has the primary responsibility for (i) preparing our consolidated financial statements and for the reporting process in general, and (ii) establishing and maintaining internal controls.
+Similarly, it is the responsibility of the Independent Registered Public Accounting Firm, and not the Audit Committee, to conduct the audit of our consolidated financial statements and express an opinion as to the conformity of the financial statements with accounting principles generally accepted in the United States.